hplisiecki/Supervised-Semantic-Differential/README.md

 # Supervised Semantic Differential (SSD)

-**SSD** is a small, researcher-friendly Python package that lets you recover **interpretable semantic directions** (à la Osgood’s Semantic Differential) directly from open-ended text and relate them to **numeric outcomes** (e.g., scales, judgments).
+**SSD**  lets you recover **interpretable semantic directions** related to specific concpets directly from open-ended text and relate them to **numeric outcomes**
+(e.g., psychometric scales, judgments).
 It builds per-essay concept vectors from **local contexts around seed words**, learns a **semantic gradient** that best predicts the outcome, and then provides multiple interpretability layers:

 - **Nearest neighbors** of each pole (+β̂ / −β̂)
 - **Clustering** of neighbors into themes
-- **Text snippets**: top sentences whose local context aligns with each cluster centroid or the β̂ axis
+- **Text snippets**: top sentences whose local contexts align with each cluster centroid or the β̂ axis
-- **Per-essay scores** (cosine alignments) to analyze or merge back into your data frame
+- **Per-essay scores** (cosine alignments) for further analysis

-The package focuses on **clarity, reproducibility, and explainability**, not production serving.
+The goal of the package is to allow psycholinguistic researchers to draw data-driven insights about how people use language depending on their attitudes, traits, or other numeric variables of interest.

 ---